Attendance & Punctuality

 • The third time an offence occurs this will be presented to Magistrate’s court with no penalty notice issued.

 This will include term time leave fines, and irregular attendance.
 Term time leave does not just include holidays.
-Where a child is absent and it is believed they are absent due to term time leave, schools will be expected to carry out a home visit and see the child on or before the 3rd school day of absence.
+Where a child is absent and it is believed they are absent due to term time leave, schools may carry out a home visit and see the child on or before the 3rd school day of absence.

 For irregular attendance – where a child has unauthorised absences of 10 sessions (five school days) or more in any 10-week period, the school must consider escalation to prosecution.
 Sessions refer to each half a school day, we have two sessions a day, morning and afternoon.
 The school must consider the reasons for the absence, the support already offered, and the engagement of the parents/carers and young person.
 These 10 sessions could be made up of term time leave, unauthorised late marks, or unauthorised absence.